UI/UX Design Process Built to Reduce Risk and Improve Outcomes

 - Misalignment between platform intent and real usage

-This phase creates a shared understanding of what
+This phase creates a shared understanding of what will be designed and why.

 What happens in this phase